paypal/paypal-ios/docs/Card/integration.md

 let config = CoreConfig(clientID: "<CLIENT_ID>", environment: .sandbox)
 ```

-Create a `CardClient` to approve an order with a Card payment method:
+Create a `CardClient` to confirm a payment source with a Card:

 ```swift
 let cardClient = CardClient(config: config)